Twitter set a six-second limit on videos uploaded to Vine. It won’t even take you that long to download Vine videos, Internet connection permitting.

 Vine’s own website isn’t optimised for desktop viewing and starts autoplaying videos, which may not be to your liking.
 If you use Google Chrome, VineClient is a great extension for viewing and downloading Vine videos.
 It puts a handy download button above each video and displays three videos in each row.
 This means that on a large, widescreen display, you will easily be able to see four to eight videos without scrolling.

 By default, VineClient doesn’t play videos until you click on them.
 Unlike Vine’s official website, VineClient lets you upload videos, too.
 It’s a three-step process and the extension clearly mentions size and time limits on the upload page.
-Dave’s article on 8 creative ways to use Vine will prove inspirational if you want to upload videos.

 The first time you run VineClient, it asks you to revine its video and follow its account.
 The video asks people to download the extension, which is a form of advertising.
 The good news is that you can ignore these requests.

 Like all third-party Vine apps, VineClient too has one limitation: You cannot sign in using your Twitter ID.
 You will need to sign in using an email address.
 To do this, open the Vine app on your smartphone and edit your profile.
 Add an email address and set a password to sign in using third-party apps.

 While the aforementioned options are great for desktop and laptop users, they’re not as convenient for smartphones and tablets.
 If you want to save videos on your iOS device, install the free VineDrive app.
 Although this app allows you to log in using your email address, it isn’t mandatory.
 You can click the link above the login form to start watching Vine videos without logging in.